Public and Administrative

 Social security is a central practice area of Landmark, with members having acted in almost all of the key cases over the last four decades.

 Barristers appear in courts and tribunals at all levels, working for both the Government or on behalf of individuals, charities and campaign groups.
-Alongside high-profile Supreme Court, Court of Appeal, High Court and Upper Tribunal appearances, a number of members are regularly instructed to appear in the Court of Justice of the European Union.
+Alongside high-profile Supreme Court, Court of Appeal, High Court and Upper Tribunal appearances, a number of members were regularly instructed to appear in the Court of Justice of the European Union prior to Brexit.

 Landmark’s barristers have consistently appeared in the majority of the lead cases in social security over the last four decades, and have played a key role in developing social security law, including such early House of Lords and European Court of Justice cases as Woodling [1984] 1 WLR 348, Mallinson [1994] 1 WLR 630, Jackson v CAO [1993] QB 367 and Foster [1993] AC 754.
-In the last few years barristers have appeared in all of the significant social security cases in the Supreme Court, many of them involving human rights challenges under Article 14 ECHR to key aspects of social security law and policy (for example the “Benefit Cap”, the “Bedroom Tax” and the “Two Child Limit”).
+In the last few years, barristers have appeared in all of the significant social security cases in the Supreme Court, many of them involving human rights challenges under Article 14 ECHR to key aspects of social security law and policy (for example, the “Benefit Cap”, the “Bedroom Tax” and the “Two Child Limit”).
+Most recently, Landmark barristers appeared on both sides in the Supreme Court in Simvoka v SSWP [2025] 1 WLR 5417 about the child element of Universal Credit.

 Many barristers undertake significant pro bono work in this field for individuals (including via the Free Representation Unit and Bar Pro Bono Unit) and NGOs, as well as acting for individuals on legal aid.